steinbergmedia/vst3_dev_portal/src/pages/Technical+Documentation/Complex+Structures/Index.md

 - The plug-in can define any number of program lists.

-- Each unit can reference one program list - this reference must not change.
+- Each unit can reference one program list (this reference must not change).

 - Each unit that uses a program list references one list item.